Clinical Article

 How long does Wegovy dose escalation take?

-The dose escalation takes 16 weeks: 0.25mg for weeks 1-4, 0.5mg for weeks 5-8, 1mg for weeks 9-12, 1.7mg for weeks 13-16, then the maintenance dose of 2.4mg from week 17 onwards.
+The dose escalation takes 16 weeks: 0.25mg for weeks 1–4, 0.5mg for weeks 5–8, 1mg for weeks 9–12, 1.7mg for weeks 13–16, then the maintenance dose of 2.4mg from week 17 onwards.
 Each dose level uses a different pen device.
+The escalation is mandatory to minimise gastrointestinal side effects — patients should never skip straight to the maintenance dose.

 What are the most common side effects of Wegovy?